joana92/java-concept/java_concept.md

     + O(1) time for add,remove,contains
     + O(h/n) for next

-+ Arrays and ArrayList
-  - arrays are fixed size but ArrayLists are dynamic
-  - elements in the array list can be added or removed at runtime
-  - array contains elements of same type but arraylist can contain elements of different type

-+ ArrayList and LinkedList
-  - both fast in insertion, inserting into arraylist and into first position of linkedlist takes O(1) time
-  - random lookup in ArrayList is fast, but slow for LinkedList
-  - remove is slow for ArrayList(elements need to be shifted) but fast for LinkedList

 + Advantage of iterator
    - used when no clue about object type
    - iterator allows updates